Article Tag Cloud

 Different Statements available in PHP are

-All the above operators and statements are known to any programmer with basic programming knowledge.
-So it is not explained in detail in this article.
+All the above operators and statements would be familiar to any programmer with a basic programming knowledge; and thus there is no need to explain it in detail in this article.
 Include and require statements are identical and they are used to avoid code repetition.
-Suppose the same code is to be repeated in many pages, that code can be kept in a single file and whenever it is required you can use an include statement with that particular file name.
-For e.g. if the repeating code is kept in a file named (common.php), whenever you want to use that code you can specify <? php include (“common.php”); > or <? php require (“common.php”);>.
-You can thus avoid repetition of code.
-An include statement if come across an error generates a warning and continue execution, while a require statement after generating the warning, it stops execution of the program.
-The difference is only in the way in which the error is handled.
+Suppose the same code would be repeated in many pages, that code can be kept in a single file and whenever it is required you can use an include statement with that particular file name.
+For example, if the repeating code is kept in a file named “common.php”, whenever you want to use that code you can specify <? php include (“common.php”); > or <? php require (“common.php”);>.
+You can thus avoid the repetition of a code.
+If an include statement comes across an error, it generates a warning but continue execution of the program.
+Meanwhile, when a require statement comes across an error, after generating the warning, it stops the execution of the program.
+The only difference between the two is in the way it handles an error.

 Different Built-In Functions available are